kahalagan00/Guess-my-age-/README.md

 # What is my age?

-### A web-based video game.
+### A web-based guessing video game.

 <section id="rules">
-  This is a web-based game where the user has to guess the person's age.
-They have a limited number of attempts to guess the age correctly.
-They have to reset the game if they lose or win.
-They can also reset the game whenever they want.
-The age and birth year of the person changes every time the game resets.
+  In this web-based game, players are tasked with accurately guessing the age of a depicted individual within a specified number of attempts.
+Following each win or loss, players must reset the game.
+Additionally, they retain the option to reset the game at their discretion.
+Notably, with each game reset, the age and birth year of the depicted individual undergo dynamic changes.
+Upon successfully guessing the age, players are rewarded with a descriptive paragraph either about the current individual in the picture or a person associated with it.
 <br>